CultureHub/LiveLab/README.md

 ```

 4. To run a development server and automatically re-build as files are changed:

 ```
 npm run dev
 ```

 The development server uses a test signalling server hosted at 'https://live-lab-v1.glitch.me'.

 5. To build a production version:

 ```
 npm run build
 ```

 Make sure to specify your own signalling server in the file 'app/stores/userStore.js'.

 6. To run the server:

 ```
 npm run start
 ```

 7. go to https://localhost:8000 to show application.
-Note: you may need to 'hard refresh'
+Note: you may need to `hard refresh`

-See the [changelog](CHANGELOG.md) for most recent updates.